-The director of the Gender Service at the Royal Children’s Hospital in Melbourne, Dr Michelle Telfer, told the ABC many of her clients feel the same way.
+The director of the Gender Service at the Royal Children’s Hospital, Dr Michelle Telfer, said many of her clients feel the same way.

-“The court process causes delays, it’s very stressful, it’s pathologising for them,” she said.
+“The court process causes delays.
+It’s very stressful.
+It’s pathologising for them.

-Dr Telfer said the Gender Service at the RCH has had 200 new referrals of transgender youth this year, and in February, she accompanied several of the children and their parents to Canberra to lobby politicians to reform the court process.
+Dr Telfer said the Gender Service at the RCH had 200 new referrals of transgender youth this year.
+In February, she accompanied several of the children and their parents to Canberra to lobby politicians to reform the court process.

-Melbourne lawyer Paul Boers said he’s represented eight such families in pro bono court cases this year because the families can’t afford treatment and the children’s lives are at stake.
+Melbourne lawyer Paul Boers said he represented eight such families in pro bono court cases this year.
+He said the families can’t afford treatment and the children’s lives are at stake.